Yūya Kubo (footballer): KAA Gent

 On 25 January 2017, Kubo was acquired by Belgian club KAA Gent for a transfer fee of €3.5 million.
 He had an immediate impact for his new club, scoring a free-kick goal from 27 yards out in his first game.
 He finished the regular season by scoring five goals in the seven remaining games.
 His hot form continued into the playoffs, starting all 10 games while scoring six times, ending his season scoring 23 goals across all competitions for both clubs.

 In August 2018, Kubo joined Bundesliga side 1.
 FC Nürnberg on loan for the 2018–19 season.
 While his Gent contract was also extended, Nürnberg secured an option to sign him permanently.

 FC Cincinnati

 On 9 January 2020, Kubo joined MLS side FC Cincinnati as a designated player.
 Signed as an attacking player, he made his FC Cincinnati debut against the New York Red Bulls, on 1 March 2020 and scored his first goal for his new club in the following match.
 At the beginning of the 2021 season, Kubo transitioned to become a more versatile position player, tasked with assuming the role of a defensive midfielder.
 On 16 June 2024, after returning from a month-long injury layoff, Kubo scored a hat-trick in nine minutes after coming on as a second-half substitute.
 He finished with 11 goals across all competition in 2024, his highest tally since joining FC Cincinnati, and on 15 July surpassed teammate and Cincinnati-native Nick Hagglund as the club's all-time leader in appearances.
+On 26 November 2025, the team announced that they had declined Kubo's contract option.